adesandr/GliderThrow_Meter/docs/get-started/index.rst

   * One to indicate that the circuit is in operation "during calibration of the MPU6050" or in measurement mode after calibration,
   * the other to indicate that the battery is charging.

- * Recording and display of maximum and minimum deflection (in angle and mm),
+ * Recording and display of maximum and minimum deflection (in mm),
  * Minimum management of a "Client" board in order to adjust two control surfaces at the same time and ensure "identical" deflection on both control surfaces (aileron, flap, elevator, etc),
  * Possibility to change the control surface chord (due to the use of the MPU6050 which allows to recover angles, this feature is mandatory),
  * Possibility to easily change the UI of the web interface,
- * Battery powered,
+ * Battery powered with a battery life time of 3h in normal operation,
- * In order to be able to be installed on a small control surface, a casing with a maximum form factor of 41 mm x 41 mm x 20 mm is targeted,
+ * In order to be able to be installed on a small control surface, a casing with a maximum form factor of 41 mm x 41 mm x 31 mm is targeted,
+ * The design of a storage box for both devices
  * The design of the casing must incorporate :

   *  A USB interface for reprogramming the ESP-WROOM-32 module and recharging the battery,